IlarionHalushka/ilarionhalushka.github.io/_posts/2021-02-16-Why-Development-Teams-Lose-Motivation.markdown

   on months when you work 200 hours and when 100.

 * no feedback about impact of feature.
-* doesn't feel like software has any purpose.
+* doesn't feel like software has any purpose/impact/value.
 * fear of losing job.
 * have no positive feedback from peers.
 * company cares more about hours spent in front of screen, than about delivery of results.